neuraquill/dycare/README.md

 - [ ] Adjustable settings (where font size can be changed, since elderly people need bigger fonts, and easy-on-the-eye colors)
 - [ ] Multiple languages (English, Hindi, Marathi, ...)

+*Makes changes/improvements to this list as seem fit, and whenever a task is completed, check it.*